 An Innovation-Based, Export Economy

 Since the recession shook Phoenix's economy, Stanton led the charge to shift our regional economy from one overly reliant on real estate development to one rooted in innovation and trade and more supportive of small businesses.
-The results: Phoenix's unemployment rate has been cut nearly in half, and last year Phoenix led the nation in wage growth.
+The results: Phoenix's unemployment rate has been cut in half, from nearly 8 percent in January 2012 to 3.7 percent in October 2017.
+Last year Phoenix led the nation in wage growth.

 Investing in the Biosciences